 Deposits collected from tenants are not part of your property income unless they become non-returnable under the tenancy agreement.
 You should only include the retained deposit in your property business accounts when the funds are used to cover the costs the deposit was designed to pay for, such as renewal of furniture, repairs or legal fees.

 Your property letting business commences when you have acquired your first property and it is available for letting.
 This means the property is in a condition where it can be let, subject to cleaning, furnishing and drawing up letting agreements.
 If the property is in such a poor state that it cannot be let, it can’t be treated as part of your property letting business.
 The expenses connected with renovating a property to bring it into a habitable condition are not immediately deductible (see Capital costs).

-• the expenses are classified as revenue costs rather than capital; and
+the expenses are classified as revenue costs rather than capital

 Once your property letting business has started, any later expenditure leading up to the letting of the second and subsequent properties is part of your lettings business and can be deducted, as long as it qualifies as tax deductible.

 You can’t deduct any revenue expenses which are incurred after the last property has been withdrawn from the lettings market.
-Thus the costs of sprucing-up the property post-letting but pre-sale won’t be tax deductible.
+Thus, the costs of sprucing-up the property post-letting but pre-sale are not tax deductible.